Jakhongir0103/datastory/index.md

 Among the successful channels covering a wide range of tech products, the ones that attract more viewers are Phones, Desktop setup, Laptop, and Headphones, in that order of importance.
 Successful channels often produce videos featuring a combination of Phones, Laptop, and Headphones.

-# Does the sentiment of the title have an impact on the views of the video?
+# Can the sentiment in your video title affect its view count?

 Here, we want to see the influence of titles sentiment on attracting the viewers.
 We choose the number of views as our metric, as a title is intended to attract users to click on our video.